-High Potential Property thought to potentially host the eastern fault offset of the Kemess East deposit.
+High Potential Property that may host the eastern fault offset of the Kemess East deposit.
 Under option from Finlay Minerals Ltd. and Electrum Resources Corporation.
 Total land area: 4,498 hectares.

 Omineca Mining Division of north-central British Columbia, Canada.
 One kilometre north of Centerra Gold’s Kemess East deposit.

 Historical magnetic, radiometric and induced-polarization (IP) surveys, soil and rock geochemical surveys and shallow diamond drilling outline several notable targets for the discovery of a Cu-Au porphyry-style mineral system.
 The Kemess East Offset Target lies one kilometre north of the Kemess East deposit, along the east side of the Kemess East Offset Fault.
 Serengeti’s adjacent 100% owned UDS property hosts a quartz-sericite-pyrite phyllic alteration zone which was the focus of drilling in 2017 and is interpreted to vector toward the Atty property.

 Option agreement with Finlay Minerals Ltd. and Electrum Resources Corporation.